“I can trust my experience. When an activity feels as if it is valuable or worth doing, it is worth doing.” Carl Rogers, On Becoming a Person

 - The beach is the only place I am willing to give up my high heels (and the mountains, if I think twice).

-- Swimming is, above all else, freedom.
+- Swimming is, above all else, healing and freedom.